Medicare Essentials

 - Dentures and cosmetic surgery

-- Medical care received outside the United States
+- Medical care received outside the U.S.

-Debunking Common Medicare Myths
+Debunking Common Myths

-1: Medicare is free:
+1: Medicare is free

 While Part A often has no premium, everyone pays for Part B.

-2: They will tell me when to sign up:
+2: They will tell me when to sign up